Stove Top Beef Stew Recipe (with Carrots and Potatoes)

 - Set the pot on medium heat and just let it simmer for a few hours.

 - Once it has simmered and the water looks very broth-y, I will strain and use or let it cool to freeze.
-(You can actually use the bones for multiple batches of broth until the bones are soft.
-You willl just boil all the nutrients stored in them!)
+(You can actually use the bones for multiple batches of broth until the bones are soft.)

 Stew Instructions